jamesurobertson/trumple/README.md

 - Grid gap and tile size
 - Flip and win animation duration and delay.
 - Title displayed in the Header.
+- Emoji's on the shareable button.
 - Colors for correct, present, absent, and unguessed tiles.
 For theme colors you can navigate to [theme.js](https://github.com/jamesurobertson/trumple/blob/master/src/theme.js)

-- If you change the colors, be sure to change the emojiMap as well or the shareable str won't work properly.
+If you change the colors, be sure to change the emojiMap as well or the shareable game result won't work properly.
 If you change the word length you will need to provide a new list of words in [words.js](https://github.com/jamesurobertson/trumple/blob/master/src/words.js).
 I have only included 5 letter words.

 ### Contributing